Charlene999/CEN3031-Destiny-Finder/Sprint-3-Reflections/Sprint3.md

 - TestLogin_404 - Tests to ensure that a 404 Not Found status is returned in the event a user is not found in the database while logging in.

-- TestLogin_502 - Tests to ensure that the server will reject an invalid username/password combination.
+- TestLogin_502 - Tests to ensure that the login endpoint will reject an invalid username/password combination.

 - **Added in Sprint 3** - TestUpdateUser_202 - Tests to ensure that users can update themselves as expected.

 - **Added in Sprint 3** - TestUpdateUser_500 - Tests to ensure that the update user endpoint can gracefully handle malformed JWTs.

-- **Added in Sprint 3** - TestUpdateUser_502 - Tests to ensure that the server will reject an invalid current password before allowing for a user to be updated.
+- **Added in Sprint 3** - TestUpdateUser_502 - Tests to ensure that the update user endpoint will reject an invalid current password before allowing for a user to be updated.

+- **Added in Sprint 3** - TestUpdateUser_404 - Tests to ensure that the update user endpoint will gracefully handle a situation in which the provided username does not represent a user in the database.

 ### Character Tests
 - TestCreateCharacter_201 - Tests to ensure that a character can be created as expected.